Osect/Osect/README.md

 # ø nullsect

-> "Where others see walls, we see patterns to break"
+> "We are the wingless ones, from the void we emerge"

 <img src="./codex/media/nullsect_.png" alt="nullsect logo" width="520" />